shelbyyy16/Cart-Quest-Browser-Game/README.md

 ## Next Steps:
+- Continue to work on the proper timing of display messages to the player
 - Add a function to track what level you are on, and display it on screen
 - Disable icon buttons while the sequence is being displayed
 - Make a high-contrast version for visual impairment